 28 ways to a positive mindset

-28 ways to build and maintain a positive outlook
+28 ways to a positive outlook

 A positive disposition can make you better equipped to solve problems and handle life’s stresses; it helps you cement closer relationships and increases optimism.